 The library has an extensive collection, including a children’s section.
 The architecture of the building, known as Beaux-Arts, is also impressive.

 You can stroll around and see all the natural beauty that does not count as a dime.
 There are benches along the paths, which run throughout the park.

 There are open areas for playing sports or picnicking, too.
 You could easily spend a whole day here.
 Try to see as much as you can, especially if the weather is good and before you get to experience more of crazy NY.

 Get Lost in the Streets of New York

-Read more: Best cities and towns to visit in the USA
+Read more: Best cities and towns to visit in the USA.

-Though I did not plan to visit New York on a budget, I realised how much fun NY can be with all the free things to do.
-Yes, accommodation is pricy but as you can see, it is not difficult to find free and great things to do and see in NY fr free.
+Though I did not plan to visit New York on a budget, I realized how much fun NY can be with all the free things to do.
+Yes, accommodation is pricy, but as you can see, it is not difficult to find free and great things to do and see in NY fr free.
 Are you thinking about spending time in NY around holidays?
 Get some tips for holidays in NYC by a local here.

 PIN ME FOR LATER – NYC ON A BUDGET